 - (a) QUIZZES: Quizzes will take 25% of the overall grade.
 There will be a quiz each week (except during exam weeks).
 The quizzes will be directly from the homework (and may involve turning in your homework solutions).
 You may drop your two lowest quiz scores.
-There will be no make up quizzes for absences that are not college authorized (that's where the dropped scores come in). - (b) EXAMS: We will have two exams (Friday, February 22d and Tuesday, April 22d) and a final, they will all be weighted equally, and will take 75% of the overall grade.
+There will be no make up quizzes for absences that are not college authorized (that's where the dropped scores come in). - (b) EXAMS: We will have two midterms, one at the end of week 5 (Thursday, Oct 1), one at week 10 (Thursday, Nov 5) and a final exam.
+They will all be weighted equally, and will take 75% of the overall grade.
 Some of these may have a take home (Matlab) component.